Coly010/ng-rspack-build/tools/scripts/eslint-migration/README.md

 ];
 ```

-2.Update the existing `eslint.config.js`.
+2. Update the existing `eslint.config.js`.
 It extends the existing config with the new rules and disables all failing rules with comments on the count.

 ```ts
 // updated existing`eslint.config.js`